 Align the transformation axes to the view (meaning they change as you orbit around):

 Align the transformation axes to the 3D Cursor.

 Object and Edit Modes

-You can define custom transform orientations, using object or mesh elements.
-Custom transform orientations defined from objects use the Local orientation of the object whereas those defined from selected mesh elements (vertices, edges, faces) use the Normal orientation of the selection.
+You can define custom transform orientations using objects or mesh elements.
+Custom orientations defined from an object use the Local orientation of that object, whereas those defined from mesh elements (vertices, edges, faces) use the average Normal orientation of those elements.

-The Transform Orientations panel, found in the header of the 3D Viewport, can be used to manage transform orientations: selecting the active orientation, adding ("+" icon), deleting ("X" icon) and rename custom orientations.
+The Transform Orientation panel, found in the header of the 3D Viewport, can be used to select, add, remove, and rename transform orientations.

-The default name for these orientations is derived from what you have selected.
-If it's an edge, it will be titled, "Edge", if it's an object, it will take that object's name, etc.
+The default name for these orientations is derived from the selection.
+If it's an object it will take that object's name, if it's an edge it will be titled "Edge", and so on.

-To create a custom orientation, select the object or mesh element(s) and click the "+" button on the Transform Orientations panel.
+To create a custom orientation, select an object or mesh element(s) and click the "+" button in the Transform Orientation panel.